 F. Review Process:

-The review process also may vary from year to year; however, typically, written applications are reviewed and a selected number of applicants are short-listed and invited foar a personal 1-day interview at the University of California-Davis-usually between the end of the ACVO meeting (usually late October to early November) and the withdrawal date for the VIRMP program (usually early January).
+The review process also may vary from year to year; however, typically, written applications are reviewed and a selected number of applicants are short-listed and invited for a personal 1-day interview at the University of California-Davis – usually between the end of the ACVO meeting (usually late October to early November) and the withdrawal date for the VIRMP program (usually early January).

-Over the last few years UC Davis Ophthalmology has revised their policy towards visits from those applying for our residency.
-Short (1-2 day) visits for resident candidates are permitted only at a time when we are not conducting invited interviews of those candidiates who we have shortlisted.
-Typically, these are best scheduled sometime between February and October.
+Short (1-2 day) visits for resident candidates are permitted only at a time when we are not conducting invited interviews of those candidates who we have shortlisted.
+Therefore, these are best scheduled so as to occur between February and October.

 To be determined each year; however, UC Davis typically follows the ORCA guidelines (see ACVO website).
-Please check back here regularly for actual dates for the coming cycle.
+Please check regularly there and on this current page for actual dates for the coming cycle.

 Questions regarding the residency application and review process not addressed on this webpage, can be directed to David Maggs, BVSc, DACVO at firstname.lastname@example.org.

 The University of California Davis Veterinary Ophthalmology Service typically offers on an annual basis a 1-year, specialty ophthalmology internship position in addition to the residency program.